 Following each semester, the GPA and the number of units completed will be evaluated based upon the 'SAP Pace of Progression' standards above.

-Students may appeal for reinstatement or continuation of financial aid by submitting a Financial Aid Petition form to the Financial Aid Office.
-The Financial Aid Petition must indicate:
+Students may appeal for reinstatement or continuation of financial aid by submitting a SAP Appeal formto the Financial Aid Office.
+The SAP Appeal must indicate:

-Petitions are initially reviewed by FA Advisors.
-Students who are approved through this process will be placed on Financial Aid Probation and are eligible for financial aid.
+Appeals are initially reviewed by Financial Aid Advisors.
+Students approved through this process may be placed on Financial Aid Probation and will be eligible for financial aid.

 Petitions will be considered based upon: